 Hold Off On Feeding Them When They Reach Pre-school

-Usually when children attend preschool, they’re encouraged to feed themselves at a table with their classmates.
-One of my daughter’s teachers fed the kids if they still weren’t finished by the end of lunch time, and if they were going to be late for teeth-brushing, nap time, or the next lesson.
+Usually, when children attend preschool, they’re encouraged to feed themselves at a table with their classmates.
+One of my daughter’s teachers fed the kids if they still weren’t finished by the end of lunchtime, and if they were going to be late for teeth-brushing, nap time, or the next lesson.
 But if you’re doing all the feeding for your child at home, it’s not conducive to the self-feeding that’s practiced at school.

 Assess The Circumstance At All Times

 If you have a picky eater and you’re spoon-feeding her to ensure that she eats, you might want to consider other options.
-Integrate her favorite foods, invite her to prepare the meal with you (she’ll be more likely to eat the rice that she helped wash), provide healthy choices, and try to ease your expectations.
+Integrate her favourite foods, invite her to prepare the meal with you (she’ll be more likely to eat the rice that she helped wash), provide healthy choices, and try to ease your expectations.